-What is Cost of Goods Sold?
+What Is the Cost of Goods Sold?

-Too Much Inventory = Cash Flow Problems
+Too Much Inventory Leads to Cash Flow Problems

 The problem with the P&L is that it shows you what happened during that month.
-However, it does not show you what happened the month before when you bought the shoes that now need to be paid in this month.
+However, it does not show you what happened the month before when you bought the shoes that now need to be paid this month.
 Cash flow problems happen when retailers fail to account for their payables in their sales planning.
 Be careful not to get seduced by a "great" offer from a vendor only to have to pay for it later.

-Too Little Inventory = Sales Problems
+Too Little Inventory Leads to Sales Problems

 One of the best tools you can use to manage inventory is an open-to-buy system.
 This process helps you buy only the merchandise you need.
 It uses COGS and inventory turns to determine how much more inventory you need compared to what your sales trends have been.

-For example, if you can order a shoe and get in to your store within 5 days, there is no need to carry 10 of them.
+For example, if you can order a shoe and get it into your store within five days, there is no need to carry 10 of them.
 You just need enough to get you through the five days.

 Limitations of the Costs of Goods Sold